Testing

 • hash-chain verification detects tampered event streams

-The remaining test expansion is now narrower:
+Future non-blocking test expansion is now narrower:

 • keyed correlation hashes only after the approved primitive and low-entropy secret risk are dispositioned